sassoftware/viya4-deployment/README.md

 ### Updating SAS Viya Manually

-Do not use viya4-deployment project to do update.
+Do not use viya4-deployment project to do the update.

 If you have an existing deployment performed with the viya4-deployment project, in order to update SAS Viya, take the following steps: